schoblaska/io_daemonizer/README.md

 )
 ```

-Now, the next time we call our script it will perform the expensive setup step once and store the state in a background process.
+Now, when we call our script the first time it will perform the expensive setup step once and store the state in a background process.
 Subsequent calls will run in a new process that communicates with the daemon over a TCP socket.
 Any stdio communication in the daemon will be forwarded back to the client:

 ```
 $ time ruby example.rb hello